Best things to do in São Paulo, the largest city in the Western Hemisphere

 How many days to spend in São Paulo?

 The highlights of São Paulo can be visited within a few days, but if you really want to get a feel for the place and not just skim the surface, I recommend staying for four to five days.
+Take a look at my Brazil travel itinerary post to get some ideas on how to plan your trip.

 Best things to do in São Paulo

-1) Stroll along Paulista Avenue (Avenida Paulista)
+1) Stroll along Paulista Avenue

 A row of modern high-rise buildings along Paulista Avenue, one of the best places to visit in Sao Paulo